Personal Tax -> Dividend tax credits -> Non-eligible Dividend Tax Credit

-Example of the non-eligible dividend tax credit calculation for 2016 and 2017:
+Example of the federal non-eligible dividend tax credit calculation for 2019 and 2020:

 The Federal 2013 Budget indicated that the then-current dividend tax credit and gross-up factor for these dividends overcompensated individuals for income taxes presumed to have been paid at the corporate tax level on active business income.
 For this reason, for dividends paid in 2014 and later years, the gross-up factor was reduced from 25% to 18%, and the tax credit was revised from 2/3 of the gross-up amount to 13/18 of the gross-up amount.
 This reduced the federal DTC rate from 13 1/3% of the grossed-up dividend to 11.017%, and from 16 2/3% of the actual dividend to 13% of the actual dividend.